Deploying your first .NET app to velixir

 You can deploy ASP.NET Core APIs, MVC apps, Blazor Server apps, gRPC services, background workers, and any other .NET workload that publishes via dotnet publish.
 Every major .NET version since Core 1.0 is runnable.
 The actively-supported ones get Microsoft's security patches automatically.

-We support custom domains with automatic TLS certificates, environment variables (encrypted at rest), real-time log streaming, runtime metrics, autoscaling, cross-region warm-standby HA, atomic rollback, and deploy slots for blue-green or preview environments.
-Application-layer DDoS protection is on by default for every app.
+We support custom domains with automatic TLS certificates, environment variables with secrets encrypted at rest, real-time log streaming, runtime metrics, autoscaling on every plan, optional HA with a standby replica (cross-region for apps), atomic rollback, and deploy slots for blue-green or preview environments.
+Bandwidth is unmetered with no egress fees.
+Network-layer DDoS protection is included on every app, with built-in per-endpoint rate limiting you can switch on for free.
 The CLI works on Windows, macOS, and Linux.

 I'm genuinely open to feedback.
-If something doesn't work quite right, or you've got an opinion on how a feature should behave, email me at [email protected] (I read everything) or open a support ticket from the dashboard. velixir exists because I was tired of paying enterprise prices for hosting that didn't quite fit the .NET shape, and I'd rather hear what's missing from you directly than have you quietly switch back to Azure.
+If something doesn't work quite right, or you've got an opinion on how a feature should behave, email me at [email protected] (I read everything) or open a support ticket from the dashboard. velixir exists because I was tired of paying enterprise prices for hosting that didn't quite fit the .NET shape, and I'd rather hear what's missing from you directly than have you quietly give up on it.

 The trial

 The first month is on me, up to €14.99 of credit.
-That's enough to run a Spark app, a Hobby database, and a Hobby cache for the full month with a bit of headroom left.
+That's enough to run a Hobby app, a Starter database, and a Starter cache for the full month with headroom to spare.
 The credit lands the moment you add a payment method, you spend it down at the same hourly rates as paid usage, and if you don't burn through it in the first thirty days it expires.
 We don't extend it.
 We don't chase you for the difference.
 We don't retro-bill you.

 Sign up at velixir.net, spend fifteen minutes, deploy something.
 If it doesn't work, tell me what broke and I'll fix it.